 The Aggregate Recovery Percentage (ARP) index is often used to estimate the potential for adverse cumulative effects related to past, present and foreseeable future timber harvest activities.
-It is also a tool to determine compliance with Forest Plan standards and guidelines pertaining to cumulative watershed and earthflow effects (Forest Plan, FW-061 to FW-065, B8-031 & B8-032).
-By measuring the percent of an area in a hydrologically recovered condition, the ARP model evaluates the risk of increased peak flows from rainon-snow events.
-In stands with little or no forest canopy cover within the transient snow zone, more snow accumulates than beneath a partially or fully hydrologically recovered forest.
-As a result, more runoff can be expected from non-hydrologically recovered stands when there is rapid melting during periods of rain in the transient snow zone (Christner 1982).
 The ARP model ranks recovery from 0 to 100 with 100 being fully recovered.
 The Forest Plan often refers to watershed impact area or threshold of concern which are the inverse of ARP with 0 being fully recovered.